 6) Even offering your assistance in unpacking boxes, helping to put things away or even to help refresh their new home can make a big difference.

 7) Also if there is a neighborhood watch in your area, let them know all the information about that and of any other topics that you feel are important to your neighborhood.
 Fort Braggs Police Department Online (http://www.mcn.org/1/fortbraggcity/polcie/nhwatch.htm) gives wonderful detailed information on starting your own neighborhood watch.

 You can do just about anything.
 I've only mentioned a few creative ideas!
 Use your imagination.
 One great way to present this collection of helpful hints is to arrange them with supplies and miscellaneous items into a colorful gift basket.

-If these families have moved from another country, then you could look up culture, arts and entertainment, restaurants, and even government information that you think would be of interest.
+If these families are moving from another country, then you could look up culture, arts and entertainment, restaurants and even government information that you think would be of interest to your new neighbors.

-What about your town's crime rate?
+What about your town's "Crime Statistics"?
 With the Internet you have the power of letting your new neighbors know the crime statistics in your town and state.
 This can be very helpful.
 Most individuals with children are interested in reading and receiving this sort of information--I know I was when I first moved to my new community.

 In addition, parents with children would like to know the school background, teacher information, reputation and the grade statistics of the school that their children will be attending.
 School reports are available online or by your local board of education.
 Who knows, you may learn things you've never realized about your city and schools.